nasd4q/while-preparing-for-ocp/todo/enthuware.md

 * non static inner class may have static members?
 (I say yes they can)

-* assertions : enabled or not on "class by class" basis ? i guess not
+* assertions : _enabled1 or not on "class by class" basis ? i guess not

 * review and practice java.util.concurrent.ConcurrentMap